Are Corporate Employees That Fall For Scams Victims Or Negligent?

 This is important, not only from a prevention perspective but especially during the mitigation of an attack in progress.
 If employees feel that they will be targeted by their employer for cybersecurity breaches, they are less likely to actively participate in remediation during and attack, and in fact, may hide essential evidence in an effort to protect themselves or claim they were not involved.
 It may result in employees being more likely to cover up incidents and not involve cybersecurity specialists immediately when time is of the essence.
 This costs critical time when it is needed most.
 It also creates an “every man for themself” mentality, instead of an “all for one” approach.

 Human beings will always be vulnerable to social engineering – all of us are.
 Developing protective behaviors against it takes more than a policy and a couple of hours of mediocre training on the subject.
 It is necessary that employees be shown how social engineering actually works on them, their friends, their families, and societies.
-With the understanding of the real mechanics, employees become empowered to see their vulnerabilities clearly and are much more willing to adopt new defensive behaviors.
+With an understanding of the real mechanics, employees become empowered to see their vulnerabilities clearly and are much more willing to adopt new defensive behaviors.
 This removes the climate of cyber-fear and replaces it with a shared comprehension of the need for unity and mutual support.
 Every employee will make mistakes, and instead of focusing on blame, every organization should recognize this as a fact.

 Organizations need to recognize that their employees are every bit as much a victim when these attacks occur as the organization itself.
 When companies can make this leap to recognize this then they can truly take a giant step towards full sharing of responsibility for prevention, mitigation, and post-incident recovery.